maraichr/billflow/billingbook_business_review.md

-Of course.
-Here is the transformed business-friendly document based on the provided technical PRD.

----

 ## Billingbook: Business Overview and System Specification

 This document provides a clear, business-focused overview of the Billingbook platform.
 It is intended for product managers, business stakeholders, and other non-technical team members to understand the system's capabilities, workflows, and data structure.